hashicorp/terraform-website/content/source/docs/cloud/api/admin/settings.html.md

 `POST /api/v2/admin/saml-settings/actions/revoke-old-certificate`

-When reconfiguring the IdP certificate, TFE will retain the old IdP certificate to allow for a rotation period.
+When reconfiguring the IdP certificate, Terraform Enterprise will retain the old IdP certificate to allow for a rotation period.
 This PUT endpoint will revoke the older IdP certificate when the new IdP certificate is known to be functioning correctly.

 See [SAML Configuration](/docs/enterprise/saml/configuration.html) for more details.